robertesler/Pd4Unity/README.md

 # Versions (Win/MacOS)
 This version of the library right now works on Windows 10/11 and MacOS (13.x).
 The .dll in the /libs folder are built for Windows, the .dylibs are for MacOS.
 There are plans to test this on iOS and Android.
 There is a Processing version of this same library that works for Android: https://github.com/robertesler/Pd4P3
+Unity on Windows may require the Windows Software Development Kit.
+If you Unity can't load the .dll then this may be the case.
+You can install this from Visual Studio via "Tools/Get Tools..." and select "Desktop Development with C++".
+Unity on Mac may have a security issue with the .dylib, you will need to approve the libpdplusplus.dylib in the System Preferences, "Privacy and Security".
+If you need to get around this, you can build the pdplusplus dynamic library from the source on your machine.
+See https://bitbucket.org/resler/pd/src/master/ for that repository.

 # How it Works
 Pd4Unity is largely a C# wrapper around a C++ backend compiled as a dynamic library.
 These are in the /libs folder for Windows (.dll) and MacOS (.dylib) and come from the Pd++ library.
 You could compile Pd++ for almost any architecture.
 Included in this distribution are examples on how to use the library.